Our Familial and Racial Existence in Heaven

 An objection usually launched against the kinist view of heaven, trying to move the biblical position to the other side of the continental divide, involves the practice of segregation.
 Race-denying Christians might formulate the argument this way: In heaven, we will have racial integration.
 It will not be as if all the races will not talk to or associate with one another; instead, we will all worship together.
 Therefore the kinist premise that racial segregation is valued by God is false, and race is effectively negligible.
 Race will be inconsequential in heaven, and so it should be inconsequential now.

 The problem with this argument is that it fails to understand that segregation comes in varying gradations.
 It is not an all-or-nothing concept.
-Just consider how families segregate one from another in different houses, or how men of different races might generally spend time with their own race although occasionally interacting with others.
+Just consider how families segregate one from another in different houses, or how men of different racial groups might generally spend time with their own although occasionally interacting with others.
 Interaction (to some degree) is not logically incompatible with segregation (to some degree), and therefore the broad existence of racial interaction in heaven does not negate the overall kinist view.
-In heaven, we will certainly seek out those whom we know well in this life, such as our family members, and spend more time with them than with others.
+In heaven, we will certainly seek out those whom we know well in this life, such as our family members, and likely will spend more time with them than with others.
 Such a practice of familial segregation is consistent with the general fellowship to be enjoyed by all the elect families with each other.
-Likewise, the practice of racial segregation could also occur to a certain degree.
-The races will especially enjoy the company of the elect of their own kin, as is natural; and this is consistent with other racial interaction.
+Likewise, the practice of ethnic or racial segregation could also occur to a certain degree.
+The numerous redeemed ethnic and racial groups will especially enjoy the company of the elect of their own kin, as is natural; and this is consistent with other interethnic and interracial interaction.

 A separate type of objection is that this is all too speculative.
 Since we should not speak where God has not spoken (Deut.
 29:29), conjecture on the nature of our fellowship and identity in heaven can only be dangerous.
 To require God to conform to our sentiments on an issue is blasphemous; if it were really that important, He would have made it obvious to us in His Word—and so the objection goes.
 Ironically, this objection turns out to be quite presumptuous itself.
 To say that God needs to have made a doctrine like this one obvious is to say that He is forbidden from stating doctrines implicitly in His Word.
 It cannot be seriously argued that some particular degree of explicitness is required for us to believe a doctrine.
 We either can reason about it on the basis of general and special revelation, or we cannot.